Ascariasis: Surgery

-In some cases with severe infestation the worms may cause bowel obstruction, requiring emergency surgery.
-The bowel obstruction may be due to all the worms or twisting of the bowel.
+In some cases with severe infestation, the worms may cause bowel obstruction, requiring emergency surgery.
+The bowel obstruction may be due to the number of worms in the bowel or twisting of the bowel.
 During the surgery the worms may be manually removed.

 Prognosis

 It is rare for infections to be life-threatening.

 Epidemiology

 Regions

 Ascariasis is common in tropical regions as well as subtropical and regions that lack proper sanitation.
 It is rare to find traces of the infection in developed or urban regions.

 Infection estimates

 Roughly 0.8–1.3 billion individuals are infected with this intestinal worm, primarily in Africa and Asia.
 About 120 to 220 million of these cases are symptomatic.

 Deaths

 As of 2010, ascariasis caused about 2,700 directly attributable deaths, down from 3,400 in 1990.
 The indirectly attributable deaths due to the malnutrition link may be much higher.

 Research

-There are two animal models, the mouse and pig, used in studying Ascaris infection.
+Mouse and pig animal models are used to study Ascaris infection.